rossant/smopy/README.md

 [See the example notebook](http://nbviewer.ipython.org/github/rossant/smopy/blob/master/examples/example1.ipynb)

+## Installation

+Smopy currently requires:

+* PIL or Pillow
+* NumPy
+* matplotlib
+* IPython

+To install, `pip install smopy` or git clone and put the folder in your PYTHONPATH.

 ## Terms of use

 This module fetches image maps from [OpenStreetMap](http://www.openstreetmap.org/)'s servers.
 See the [usage policy](http://wiki.openstreetmap.org/wiki/Tile_usage_policy).
 In particular, **be careful not to retrieve large maps** as this can overload the servers.